g0sha1337/TgBotSendingTool/README.md

 #### !TODO Multithreading, procentage with all statisctics
-Also, you can merge it and develop whis soft together
+Also, you can merge it and develop this soft together

 ## Give star, if this tool was helpfull for you ⭐️